-Ashford Choral Society, founded in 1857, has a current membership of about 120 singers, but is always pleased to welcome new members, especially tenors and basses.
-It normally gives three to four concerts each season, during the period September to May.
-Each year there is an opportunity to perform some of the major works in the choral repertoire, with leading soloists and a professional symphony orchestra.
+Currently there is a membership of around 120 singers who perform three to four concerts each season during the period September to May.
+Each year the choir has the opportunity to perform some of the major works of the choral repertoire with leading soloists and a professional symphony orchestra.

 Music Director, Paul Young, is especially keen to recognise the joy that can come from group music-making for those of all abilities, balancing programmes that present the familiar with less well-known works and to celebrate the repertoire of the great masters whilst providing stimulating challenge.

 Thus our first concert of the new season unites two great composers of different eras and styles – Handel and Britten.
 Handel’s Ode for Saint Cecilia’s Day using text by John Dryden was written for that feast day in 1739 and Britten was born on November 22nd.
 This will be followed by the choir’s traditional charity Christmas Carol Concert in Ashford Parish Church on December 21st.
 Details of our full programme are available here.